wroberts4/3dwinds/docs/_build/html/_sources/usage.rst.txt

   If the directory provided does not exist, then it is created.
 Defaults to a new directory by the name of the displacement file read appended with "_output_YYYYmmdd_HHMMSS" (the date and time when the script was ran), created where the script is ran
+* **------precision**: Determines the number of decimal places to round printed data to.
+Saved data will always be the highest precision regardless of this input.
+Defaults to 2.
 * **------projection**: Name of projection that the image is in (`cs2cs -lp <https://proj.org/apps/cs2cs.html?highlight=note#cmdoption-cs2cs-lp>`_: |cs2cs_lp.png|).
   Defaults to stere
 * **------projection-ellipsoid**: ellipsoid of projection (`cs2cs -le <https://proj.org/apps/cs2cs.html?highlight=note#cmdoption-cs2cs-le>`_: |cs2cs_le.png|).
-  Defaults to WGS84
+  Defaults to WGS84.
+Custom ellipsoids can be made, see.
 * **------earth-ellipsoid**: ellipsoid of Earth (`cs2cs -le <https://proj.org/apps/cs2cs.html?highlight=note#cmdoption-cs2cs-le>`_: |cs2cs_le.png|).
-  Defaults to WGS84
+  Defaults to WGS84.
+Custom ellipsoids can be made, see.
 * **------shape**: Number of pixels in the y and x direction (height, width).
 If shape is not provided, it attempts to be found from **------displacement-data**
 * **------upper-left-extent**: Projection y and x coordinates of the upper left corner of the upper left pixel (y, x)